 Now, entering into the fifteenth week of sustained resistance, these mass protests are among the largest recorded in Hong Kong’s history.

 In writing this article, I provided my contact information on a WeChat group chat of mainland Chinese students at the University, but no one who reached out to me was willing to speak against the Hong Kong protests on the record.

-In an interview with The Argus, Bryan Chong ’21, an international student from Hong Kong, shared his firsthand account of engaging in the Hong Kong protests.
+In an interview with The Argus, an anonymous international student from Hong Kong shared their firsthand account of engaging in the Hong Kong protests.

 While the dominant narrative represented in Hong Kong and Western media tends to portray this movement as largely a fight for civil liberties and for the future of the city, the same cannot be said about media in mainland China.

 “One of the narratives surrounding the protests is that it is about Hong Kong independence, and I can tell you categorically that it is not,” the anonymous student said.
 “I think that the movement does have fringe extremists that call for this, but that is not what the vast majority of protestors are arguing for at all.
 But the mainland government continues to propagate this narrative that all protestors are akin to terrorists aimed at dismantling the CCP in order to arouse national sentiment among its people against the protest.”